STANDON WAR MEMORIAL

 Mary Kenway, of 2, Lindsey Terrace, Standon, Ware, Hertfordshire.

-Commemorated on the Arras Memorial, Pas de Calais, France.
-Bay 9
+No known grave.
+Commemorated on Arras Memorial, Pas de Calais, France.

 Ralph |